 Get hands on experience with undergraduate research opportunities in geology and physical geography.
 Learn more about our faculty mentor-led research projects here:

 The Great Smoky Mountains Institute at Tremont is a residential education center within the national park.
 GEOPATHS students will participate in an immersive, three-day retreat at the institute, where they will be introduced to a variety of geoscience disciplines in a framework of experiential learning and exploration.
-The Tremont Experience will be held October 21st to 23rd, 2016.
-Applications are due September 22nd, 2016.
+The Tremont Experience will be held November 9-11, 2018.
+Applications are due October 16, 2018.

 From biodiversity hotspots, to complex geologic structures, to important fossil localities, to hydroelectric dams, Tennessee provides a diverse selection of locations that highlight processes and problems in the geosciences.
 Explore examples with faculty mentors and guides from the University of Tennessee and participating community colleges.

 Understanding function in extinct animals can provide important insights into behavior and life strategies.
 In this project, we will simulate bite marks and measure bite forces from Deinonychus(medium sized predatory dinosaurs) and phytosaurs (very, very distant relatives of alligators and crocodiles) using a variety of modern bones, tooth casts, and a mechanical loading frame.

 An external model of a 350 million year old fossil called a blastoid in a computational flow model.

 The Sumrall lab is actively involved in understanding the biology and evolutionary history of Paleozoic Echinoderms (relatives of starfish and sand dollars).
 We are looking for students to help digitally reconstruct models of the interior and exterior structures of fossils using a variety of techniques that involve X-ray computed tomography, serial sectioning, CAD model generation and 3-D printing.
 Skills gained in this research are easily applicable to a number of geological applications.